segunOluwatayo/Express-React-Project2/README.md

 Clone this repository to your local machine: git clone (The git repository) Navigate to the project folder: cd client
-Install the dependencies for both the frontend and the backend: npm install Start the backend server: npm start dev
-Start the frontend app: npm start
+Install the dependencies for both the frontend and the backend: npm install Start the backend server: npm start dev (This does not need to be done since the backend is hosted by render) Start the frontend app: npm start
 Open your browser and go to http://localhost:3000 to see the app in action.